pdbuchan/rawsock/ipv6/README.md

 **<ins>Authentication Header (AH) and Encapsulating Security Payload (ESP) Header</ins>**<br/><br/>

-The following few tables give examples of the authentication extension header (AH) and the encapsulating security payload (ESP) extension header.<br/><br/>
+Examples are given which use the authentication extension header (AH) and the encapsulating security payload (ESP) extension header.<br/><br/>

 The AH provides data origin and integrity authentication.
 The ESP header provides confidentiality, data origin and integrity authentication, an anti-replay service, and limited traffic flow confidentiality.<br/><br/>